badxcode/ds-algo/Linked List/01 Singly Linked List.md

 ```

 ###### Inserting node in a sorted list:

+In a sort list, we have to insert values in a way so that we don't break the sort.
+Like if we have a list like: `10 20 30 40` and we enter 15, we have to enter it after 10 like, `10 15 20 30 40`.
+So that it remains a sorted list even after our insertion.

 ```C++
 void insertInSortList(int data) { // inserts data in a sorted list [neso academy-96]